IRTG Structure

 • thr annual CRC retreat

-Doctoral students or postdocs will be able to invite speakers for the regular seminar series.
-They set up the itinerary, introduce the speaker at the seminar and have ample opportunity for intense for intense scientific exchange with their visitors.
-The organizational matters will be done by the CRC 1348 office.
+Doctoral students and postdocs are encouraged to invite speakers for the seminar series.
+They set up the itinerary, introduce the speaker at the seminar and have ample opportunity for intense scientific exchange with their visitors.
+Organizational matters (travel, hotel, reimbursement) are taken care of by the CRC 1348 office.

 • Preparation for post-graduate work

-The CRC 1348 will take measures to facilitate the transition of students to academic and non-academic jobs.
-In collabration with the Career Service of the WWU, a "Bewerbungstraining" (job application training) will be offered for third-year students.
-We will also invite alumni that hold jobs in industry, academia or administration to give presentations on their career paths.
-Thereby, we expect to establish networks that will help the new generation in finding adequate job opportunities.
+The CRC 1348 takes measures to facilitate the transition of students to academic and non-academic jobs.
+In collaboration with the Career Service of the WWU, a "Bewerbungstraining" (job application training) is be offered for third-year students.
+We also invite IRTG alumni that hold jobs in industry, academia or administration to give presentations on their career paths, providing real-life examples and help to the next generation in finding adequate job opportunities.